babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ConfigurationManagement.rst

 Allows to link the product version to a project.

+Ability to define the compatibility between product versions (feature activated through a global parameter)

 .. rubric:: Automatic formatting of version name

 * Possibility to define if the version name is automatically produced from the product name and version number.